 Sales Discounting, Should Sales Staff Do It?

-If you have to discount to bring in the sales, then are you really bringing in quality leads?
-Is sales discounting worth it?
-This is a very good question to consider when you ask, “How do I get my salespeople to stop discounting our products and services?”
+If you have to discount to bring in the sales, are you bringing in quality leads?
+Are sales discounting worth it?
+This is an excellent question when you ask, “How do I get my salespeople to stop discounting our products and services?”

-To really understand this problem, we need to understand why we give discounts in the first place, what benefits they have for the company and when you should and should not offer discounts.
+To understand this problem, we need to understand why we give discounts first, what benefits they have for the company, and when you should and should not offer discounts.

 Discounts and coupons are often used to bring in new sales.
-Now we need to reconsider whether or not this is a proper method of bringing in new sales.
-Would it make more sense to get quality leads and then to give your discounts to repeat customers in order to thank them for their loyal service?
+Now we must reconsider whether this is a proper method of bringing in new sales.
+Would it make more sense to get quality leads and then give your discounts to repeat customers to thank them for their loyal service?

-A customer who chooses you just because of a discount is one who may not truly value your product and what it has to offer.
+A customer who chooses you just because of a discount may not truly value your product and what it offers.

 What are you selling?